 The glass is always half empty

 Now, I don’t think I’m perfect, but I do want my partner to be!
-I want to be treated like a princess and wooed to my every desire.
+I want to be treated like a princess and wooed like a star.
 Being eternally unsatisfied means coping with things can be hard, especially when I don’t get my own way.
-It takes a special kind of person to keep me grounded and entertained, but unfortunately for me, I’m yet to find that person.
+It takes a special kind of person to keep me grounded and entertained, but unfortunately for me, I’m yet to find anyone up for the role.

 My anxiety is out of control

 If I watch a horror movie, I constantly apprehend something bad happening, even though nothing has happened.
 In relationship, I’m exactly the same!
-I find myself in a cycle of not wanting things to fail but being impuissant when faced with change.
+I find myself in a cycle of not wanting things to fail but being powerless when faced with change and progression.

 Am I ready for a relationship?